 Program DescriptionACC offers four Criminal Justice program options:

 - Criminal Justice Transfer Program - Associate in Arts (AA) Degree

 - Criminal Justice Pre-Service Progam - Associate in Applied Science (AAS) Degree

-- Corrections - Associate in Applied Science (AAS) Degree
+- Criminal Justice - Corrections Program - Associate in Applied Science (AAS) Degree

 - Criminal Justice - Corrections Officer Academic Program - Certificate

 The associate in arts degree introduces you to the criminal justice field and gives you a solid foundation in English, science, math, and humanities/fine arts for transfer to a four-year institution and then a state or private police academy.
 With this level of education, you can work as a police officer, a federal agent, or a high-level supervisor in a corrections facility or law enforcement agency.

 The two AAS and certificate programs are more vocational in nature.
 An AAS degree in Criminal Justice Pre-Service is a good start if you’re interested in training to become a police officer at a state or private academy.
 The AAS degree in Corrections is for the student who wants to become a mid-level supervisor in a federal or state correctional facility.

 The Certificate in Corrections Officer Academic Program, which is accredited by the Michigan Correctional Officers Training Council, prepares you for placement as an entry-level corrections officer at a local, state or federal facility.